dwweiss/bruteforce/README.md

 Also here a single training should be seen as risky, see MSE of training with hidden neuron activation _sigmoid_ in Figure 6.
 The first trial (#0) with _sigmoid_ fails.
 The influence of the choice of the activation function is little, but there is an indication that the MSE variation with activation _leakyrelu_ is less than the variation with the other activation functions.
 In contrast, the sine curve example has indicated that _leakyrelu_ is not the best choice.
 The recommended minimum number of repetitions is 3.

+### Conclusion

+The required number of training repetitions is highly problem-specific in regression analysis of measurements.
+There are both examples were a single training is sufficient and examples were multiple training trials are definitely needed.
+Single training of a network configuration on a new dataset represents a risk of training failure.
+A preference of a particular trainer or activation of the hidden layers for removing the MSE variation has not been found.

+The outcome of multiple variations of all parameter ranges is the recommendation of 3-5 repetitions per configuration.

 ### Installation